Gadolinium: Production

 Gadolinium metal is obtained from its oxide or salts by heating it with calcium at 1450 C in an argon atmosphere.
-Sponge gadolinium can be produced by reducing molten GdCl_{3} with an appropriate metal at temperatures below 1312 C (the melting point of Gd) at reduced pressure.
+Sponge gadolinium can be produced by reducing molten GdCl3 with an appropriate metal at temperatures below 1312 C (the melting point of Gd) at reduced pressure.

 Applications

 Gadolinium has no large-scale applications, but it has a variety of specialized uses.

 Neutron absorber

 Because gadolinium has a high neutron cross-section, it is effective for use with neutron radiography and in shielding of nuclear reactors.
 It is used as a secondary, emergency shut-down measure in some nuclear reactors, particularly of the CANDU reactor type.
 Gadolinium is used in nuclear marine propulsion systems as a burnable poison.
 The use of gadolinium in neutron capture therapy to target tumors has been investigated, and gadolinium-containing compounds have proven promising.

 Alloys

 Gadolinium possesses unusual metallurgic properties, with as little as 1% of gadolinium improving the workability of iron, chromium, and related alloys, and their resistance to high temperatures and oxidation.